-But not surprisingly, there are also other formulations from the Congress that seem to "balance out" or give the other side of the picture regarding north/south question.
+But not surprisingly, there are also other formulations from the Congress that seem to "balance out" or give the other side of the picture regarding the north/south question.
 In the same speech Giap says:

-"... while speaking about our Party's policy of peaceful reunification, a number of our comrades are not fully aware of the plots of the United States imperialists and their lackeys; they do not understand that while our policy is to preserve peace and to achieve peaceful reunification, we should always be prepared to cope with any maneuver of the enemy.
-That is due to the fact that a number of our comrades have no all-sided understanding of the present world situation; they see only the possibility of winning a lasting peace and not the danger of war which still exists. ...they are not fully aware of the plots of imperialism..."

-While an argument can be made that the different formulations at the Congress reflect a line struggle inside the VWP, it is also quite understandable that "a number of our comrades" did not seem to understand or follow the Party's policy of peaceful reunification.
-The formulations were so "all-sided" in their eclecticism, and the earlier Party pronouncements on "peaceful co-existence," including some at the Congress were so clearly arguing against a war of liberation in the south that it would be hard to imagine how many couldn't help but be confused.
+"..... while speaking about our Party's policy of peaceful reunification, a number of our comrades are not fully aware of the plots of the United States imperialists and their lackeys; they do not understand that while our policy is to preserve peace and to achieve peaceful reunification, we should always be prepared to cope with any maneuver of the enemy.
+That is due to the fact that a number of our comrades have no allsided understanding of the present world situation; they see only the possibility of winning a lasting peace and not the danger of war which still exists....they are not fully aware of the the different formulations at the Congress reflect a line struggle inside the VWP, it is also quite understandable that "a number of our comrades" did not seem to understand or follow the Party's policy of peaceful reunification.
+The formulations were so "all-sided" in their eclecticism, and the earlier Party pronouncements on "peaceful coexistence," including some at the Congress were so clearly arguing against a war of liberation in the south that it would be hard to imagine how many couldn't help but be confused.